OfirPatish/Streamora/README.md

 # 🎬 Streamora

-A Stremio-like streaming application with a Node.js/Express/TypeScript backend and Next.js frontend, integrated with The Movie Database (TMDB) API.
+A content discovery platform similar to Stremio/TMDB, focusing on movie and TV series information, trailers, and recommendations.
+Built with a Node.js/Express/TypeScript backend and Next.js frontend, integrated with The Movie Database (TMDB) API.

 ## 🚀 Quick Start